florayasmin/florayasmin/README.md

-a computer science student at the University of Washington, avidly exploring the intersections of computing, language, & human-centered design. interested in full-stack dev, neuroscience, ai/ml, etc. currently practicing java, typescript, c, python, + more. check out my work!
+a computer science student at the University of Washington, avidly exploring the intersections of computing, language, & human-centered design. interested in full-stack dev, neuroscience, ai/ml, etc. currently practicing java, typescript, c, python, + more. incoming swe intern @ visa, working on agentic commerce. check out my work!

 <!--
 **florayasmin/florayasmin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.